 The valleys of the Vosges enjoyed prosperity from the 18th century onwards, thanks to the textile industry.
 Competition with foreign labour throughout the 20th century led to their closures, one by one, forcing the people of the Vosges to look to other financial resources such as ecotourism.

 The craft industry of the Vosges

-While many Australians may not be familiar with the Vosges, the same certainly cannot be said for some of the names and brands that come from the region.
+While many English-speakers may not be familiar with the Vosges, the same certainly cannot be said for some of the names and brands that come from the region.
 In fact, it is difficult to talk about the Vosges without mentioning the mineral waters (Contrexéville and Vittel), the Épinal prints, the Mirecourt stringed instrument making, as well as the luminous purity and unrivalled finesse of Baccarat crystal.

 The Club Vosgien and hiking in the Vosges

 The Club Vosgien (Vogesenclub) was created in 1872 in Saverne by Richard Stieve.
 This genuine local institution is the oldest hikers’ association in France.
 It was designed to encourage hikers in the mountain range through the meticulous marking of trails.
 Several thousands of kilometres of marked trails were thus created and maintained, some of which – the G.R.
 (Grandes Randonnées) allow visitors to travel across the entire mountain range on foot from Wissembourg in the north to Belfort in the south, over nearly 300 kilometres.

 In December 2009, the Federation of the Vosges Club counted an assembly 113 different associations, which boasts 34,000 members and maintains and signposts 20,000 km of tracks.

 You can still see the marks of history along some tracks, such as the border markers that used to mark the boundary between France and the German Empire from 1871 to 1918.
 Smugglers of tobacco, alcohol and matches learned to know the mountain by heart and did not need signposts to figure out where they were!